Harper Valley PTA

 "Harper Valley PTA" is a country song written by Tom T. Hall, which in 1968 became a major international hit single for country singer Jeannie C. Riley.
-Riley's record, her debut, sold over six million copies as a single, and it made her the first woman to top both the Billboard Hot 100 and the U.S. Hot Country Singles charts with the same song (but not at the same time), a feat that would not be repeated until Dolly Parton's "9 to 5" 13 years later in 1981.
+Riley's debut single sold more than six million copies, and marked the first time that a single by a woman topped both Billboards Hot Country Singles chart and the Hot 100 — a feat that would not be repeated until Dolly Parton's "9 to 5" 13 years later in 1981.
 It was also Riley's only Top 40 pop hit in the USA.

 Publisher Newkeys Music, Inc. filed the original copyright on December 26, 1967, which was revised on October 28, 1968, to reflect new lyrics added by Hall.

-Nashville studio musician-producer Jerry Kennedy played the dobro prominent on the record.
+Nashville studio musician-producer Jerry Kennedy played the dobro prominently on the record.

 Story

 The focus of the song's narrative is Mrs. Johnson, whose teenage daughter attends Harper Valley Junior High.
 The girl comes home one day with a note for her mother from the local PTA, criticizing Mrs. Johnson for wearing short dresses and spending her nights drinking in the company of men.
 The note closes with a statement by the PTA that she should do a better job of raising her daughter.

 During a PTA meeting that afternoon, Mrs. Johnson barges in unannounced, wearing a miniskirt, and reveals a long list of the members' private indiscretions: